liboyin/pathlib-extensions/README.md

 # pathlib-extensions
-Utilities to make working with path easier.
+Utilities to make working with Python's built-in pathlib easier.